davidwrede/chef-web-docs-1/includes_resources_common/includes_resources_common_guard_interpreter_example_default.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resources_common_guard_interpreter_example_default

-For example, the following code block will ensure the command is evaluated using the default intepreter as identified by the |chef client|:
+For example, the following code block will ensure the command is evaluated using the default intepreter as identified by the chef-client:

 .. code-block:: ruby